MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-overview.md

 ![Set up migration agents](media/mm-box-migration-3box.png)

-- **Step 1: Connect to Box.**   Sign in to your Box account and add the Microsoft 365 migration app to your Box account custom apps.
+- [Step 1: Connect to Box](mm-box-step1-connect.md)   Sign in to your Box account and add the Microsoft 365 migration app to your Box account custom apps.

-- **Step 2:  Scan and assess.** We'll automatically scan for Box users for you the first time or you can do it manually.
+- [Step 2: Scan and assess](mm-box-step2-scan-assess.md) Box users are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.

-- **Step 3: Copy to Migations list.** After a Box user has been scanned and determined ready, add them to your migration list.
+- [Step 3: Copy to Migations list](mm-box-step3-copy-to-migrations.md) After a Box user has been scanned and determined ready, add them to your migration list.

-- **Step 4: Review destination paths.**  We automatically map source paths to any exactly matching destination paths.
-Ensure content is being copied to the right place by reviewing and mofiying as needed for each destination path.
+- [Step 4: Review destination paths](mm-box-bulk-upload-destinations.md)  We automatically map source paths to any exactly matching destination paths.
+Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.

--
-- **Step 5: Map identities.**  Map your groups and users in Box to those in Mmicrosoft 365 to migrate your Box sharing settings.
+- [Step 5: Map identities](mm-box-map-identities.md)   Map your groups and users in Box to those in Mmicrosoft 365 to migrate your Box sharing settings.

-- **Step 6: Migrate and Monitor.**  After reviewing your mgiration setup, migrate your Box accounts and monitor the progress.
+- [Step 6: Migrate and Monitor](mm-box-migrate-and-monitor) After reviewing your mgiration setup, migrate your Box accounts and monitor the progress.

 ## How do I get started?